OpenLineage/OpenLineage/client/java/transports-dataplex/README.md

 ### Configuration

 - `type` - string, must be `"dataplex"`.
 Required.
-- `endpoint` - string, specifies the endpoint to which events are sent.
+- `endpoint` - string, specifies the endpoint to which events are sent, default value is `datalineage.googleapis.com:443`.
 Optional.
 - `projectId` - string, the project quota identifier.
 If not provided, it is determined based on user credentials.
 Optional.
 - `locations` - string, [Dataplex locations](https://cloud.google.com/dataplex/docs/locations).
 Optional, default:
   `"us"`.